 Commitment to research: We are one of the world’s few fully integrated pancreatic treatment and research centers.
-Our doctors and scientists in the Knight Cancer Institute and the Brenden-Colson Center work together.
-This means discoveries in the lab are brought to patients as quickly as possible.
+Our doctors and scientists in the Knight Cancer Institute and the Brenden-Colson Center work together to bring discoveries in the lab to patients as quickly as possible.

 Early detection: Finding pancreatic cancer early is a core mission of the Brenden-Colson Center.
 The center has joined forces with the Knight Cancer Institute’s Cancer Early Detection Advanced Research Center to detect pancreatic cancer when it’s most curable.
 The center also offers a clinic for patients at high risk of pancreatic cancer.